IGES-Geospatial/SEES-2023-CEO-Dashboard/README.md

-# SEES 2022 CEO AOI Visualizer
+# SEES 2023 CEO AOI Visualizer

-Allows for visualization of Area of Interests for the Adopt a Pixel portion of the 2022 NASA SEES Earth Explorers Internship.
+Allows for visualization of Area of Interests for the Adopt a Pixel (Collect Earth Online) portion of the 2022 NASA SEES Earth Explorers Internship.

-Currently supports comparison with the WorldCover 10m Landcover map.
+Currently supports comparison with the ESA WorldCover 10m Landcover map for years 2020 and 2021.

+**Will need to be updated to reference 2023 Collect Earth Online Submissions.**